darthMaulJr/darthmauljr.github.io/_posts/2023-03-30-elementary-blocks-of-robotics.md

 ### **Building the Chassis**

-For the load bearing component, I used components from <a href="https://www.amazon.com/Mixse-Tracking-Chassis-Compatible-Electric/dp/B08RMTJ8RP/">this</a> set.
-As seen in the pictures, the motion is controlled by the two wheels (motors) on either side and a rear-end freewheel.
-For the motors, instead of using the ones that came with this set, I've used <a href="https://www.amazon.com/Augiimor-Reduction-Gearwheel-Gearbox-Electric/dp/B08B3L7T8D/">these</a> N20 motors that can withstand upto 6V.
+I incorporated components from <a href="https://www.amazon.com/Mixse-Tracking-Chassis-Compatible-Electric/dp/B08RMTJ8RP/">this</a> set for the load-bearing element of the project.
+As depicted in the accompanying images, the movement is governed by the two wheels (motors) positioned on either side and a freewheel at the rear.
+Instead of utilizing the motors provided in the initial set, I opted for <a href="https://www.amazon.com/Augiimor-Reduction-Gearwheel-Gearbox-Electric/dp/B08B3L7T8D/">these</a> N20 motors, renowned for their resilience up to 6V.

 ### **The Motor Driver Circuit**

-The movement of these motors have to be controlled through logic (or a program); a few of Nano's <a href="https://jetsonhacks.com/2019/06/07/jetson-nano-gpio/">GPIO</a> pins needs to be programmed to pass turn signals.
-Since we have two motors for the bot, lets call them motor1 (Left) and motor2 (right).
-These motors are driven using the IC DRV8833 shown below.
-IN1 and IN2 provides turn direction signal for motor 1, and IN3 and IN4 for motor 2.
-The other inputs to the IC are Vcc and GND.
-We tap the unregulated 5V supply from GPIO pin 2 for Vcc voltage and a connection from pin 14 as the GND.
-OUT1 and OUT2 are the connections to motor1 and OUT3 and OUT4 are the connections to motor2.
-This circuit, wired on the breadboard is shown below.
-The voltages from even numbered GPIO pins (second row of the GPIO pins) has been wired to the breadboard using a <a href="https://www.amazon.com/dp/B08T9HCL37">ribbon cable</a>
+To control the movement of these motors, logical commands (or a program) are essential.
+Programming specific <a href="https://jetsonhacks.com/2019/06/07/jetson-nano-gpio/">GPIO</a> pins on the Nano is required to transmit turn signals effectively.
+With two motors designated as motor1 (Left) and motor2 (Right), both are operated by the DRV8833 IC, as illustrated below.
+IN1 and IN2 manage the turn direction signal for motor1, while IN3 and IN4 serve the same purpose for motor2.
+The IC's other inputs include Vcc and GND, drawing unregulated 5V power from GPIO pin 2 for Vcc and establishing a connection from pin 14 as the GND.
+OUT1 and OUT2 connect to motor1, while OUT3 and OUT4 are linked to motor2.
+The breadboard configuration of this circuit is displayed below.
+The voltages from even-numbered GPIO pins (second row of the GPIO pins) have been seamlessly integrated into the breadboard via a <a href="https://www.amazon.com/dp/B08T9HCL37">ribbon cable</a>.

 <div align="left">
   <img src="{{ site.baseurl }}/assets/images/motor-driver.jpg"/>
   <img src="{{ site.baseurl }}/assets/images/breadboard.jpeg"/>
 </div>

-De-complicating this circuit after removing the breadboard and the ribbon cable, we have something that looks like the following left image.
-The image on the right is the same chassis, cleaned up a bit further to smooth motion.
+Simplifying this circuit by eliminating the breadboard and the ribbon cable, we are left with a configuration resembling the image on the left.
+The right image showcases the same chassis, further refined for smoother motion.

 <div align="left">
   <img src="{{ site.baseurl }}/assets/images/motors.jpeg"/>